Compiled by Tina

 The House in No-End Hollow.
 Illus.
 Erick Berry [pseud.].
 New York: Doubleday, Doran,1938.
 Rpt.
 1950.
 286 pp. The chapter "The Meeting of the Kin" is reprinted in Smoky Mountain Sampler (see illustration below).
 Three Turner children prepare a special meal for their kin and persuade the adults that they have taken good care of themselves and their mountain home in the months since their father died, that they should not be taken away to live with different relatives.
 An unexpected solution arrives with the news that their aunt suddenly married the peddler and their Granny will move in with them.
 The brother longs to play his father's fiddle and learns in the course of the story.
 The part in which Becky has a little school for the neighborhood children is based on Justus' experience of doing that when she was 15 with her sister Helen, when the school closed for the winter (Wigginton interview).
 For a similar family story in a well-known Appalachian children's novel, see Where the Lilies Bloom.

 Jerry Jake Carries On.
 Illus.
 Christine Chisholm.
 Chicago: Albert Whitman, 1943.
-62 pp. In this coming of age story, as in Use Your Head, Hildy and other stories, growing children mature through recognizing their interdependence with the larger society.
+62 pp. Digital copy available at HathiTrust Digital Library.
+In this coming of age story, as in Use Your Head, Hildy and other stories, growing children mature through recognizing their interdependence with the larger society.
 Jerry Jake, who lives with his grandparents, is left in charge of the homestead when his Grandpappy leaves to take a job in a sawmill.
 Jerry Jake is very successful at carrying out the man-sized work around the cabin and at the end of the summer finds he will not be able to start school on time because there is a field of potatoes to be dug up.
 He decides to sacrifice his new pocket knife by offering it to his friend Tommy Tyler as pay to help him dig the potatoes, placing the familys needs above his prized possession.
 (Notes by George Loveland from article on Justus in AppLit.)
 In a scene with a school teacher, she sings a ballad and the children discuss the fact that some songs tell stories.
 See also Hurrah for Jerry Jake, Step Along and Jerry Jake, and "The Rescue of Gadabout's Calf" in Children of the Great Smoky Mountains.

 Jumping Jack.
 Illus.
 Shirley J. Wallner.
 Fayetteville, GA: Oddo Pub.,1974.
 30 pp. Story in rhyme: "Of great perplexity to all is that little Jack jumps uncontrollably."
 Also produced as one cassette tape with book by Oddo Pub., 1975.